mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 So as a starting point to get loading of resources working, we'll need to rewrite any `vscode-resource:` uris in webview html to use a standard `https:` uri.
 But where exactly should this uri point?

-The obvious solution would be to setup a VS Code server endpoint that serves up resource from the workspace and extensions.
+The obvious solution would be to setup a VS Code server endpoint that serves up resources from the workspace and extensions.
 And while that could work, it would require some fairly complicated logic: the server would have to know the current workspace, which extensions a user has loaded, and which folders within that environment the requesting webview should or should not have access to.
 Ugh.
 But what if we could use the same logic that the VS Code web client already uses to load and display files and images in the browser?

 ## Creating a virtual server with service workers
 After a bit of experimentation, I realized that [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) would let us do just that.
 Service workers are usually discussed in the context of caching or offline features, but for VS Code's purposes their relevant capabilities are: